verrazzano/verrazzano/examples/multicluster/README.md

    $ KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl apply -f register.yaml
    ```

-### Unregistering a managed cluster
+### Unregister a managed cluster

-Unregistering a managed cluster is largely the reverse of the above steps; at a high level the steps are:
+Unregistering a managed cluster is largely the reverse of the registering steps; at a high level the steps are:

 * (Recommended) Move or remove any application placements to the managed cluster (see the [hello-helidon example](./hello-helidon/README.md#Undeploy the Hello World Helidon application)).
-* Deleting the cluster registration secrets from the managed cluster.
+* Delete the cluster registration secrets from the managed cluster.
-* Deleting the VerrazzanoManagedCluster custom resource on the admin cluster.
+* Delete the VerrazzanoManagedCluster custom resource on the admin cluster.
-* (Optional) Deleting the managed cluster Prometheus secret on the admin cluster if it is no longer needed.
+* (Optional) Delete the managed cluster Prometheus secret on the admin cluster, if it is no longer needed.
-* (Optional) Deleting the admin cluster configmap if it is no longer needed.
+* (Optional) Delete the admin cluster configmap, if it is no longer needed.

 Using the names and resources from the examples in the previous section, here are the steps for
 unregistering the managed cluster `managed1`: